emundo/emubot/docs/nlp_adapter/dialogflow.rst

 Dialogflow
 ============================
 Dialogflow (formerly known as api.ai) is an NLP service offered by Google.
 Dialogflow version 1 has used developer and client access tokens to authorize access.
-The support for this authorization method will soon be replaced completely and they only Dialogflow version 2 will be supported , where you have to authorize using tokens provided by Google Cloud Projects.
+The support for this authorization method will soon be replaced completely and only the Dialogflow version 2 will be supported, where you have to authorize using tokens provided by the Google Cloud Projects.
 The following instructions will only cover the Dialogflow version 2 authentication, since version 1 will be deprecated soon (even though :code:`emubot` still supports Dialogflow version 1).

 Setting Up A Dialogflow Agent